Movies about Sex and Disabilities. Films reviewed: Hyde Park on the Hudson, Rust and Bone PLUS Morgan, Beeswax.

 So depressed Steph calls him up – maybe this odd couple can get together and help each other survive?
 Will he bring her back to life?
 Will she teach him to behave in a civilized way?
 Will he take responsibility as a father?
 Will they ever have an actual relationship?

-And the realistic film Beeswax (Dir: Andrew Bujalski), from two years ago, also doesn’t shy away from sex involving a person with a disability.
-A nice, comfortable film, Beeswax is about the secrets and tensions shared between two sisters (played by real-life twins Tilly Hatcher, Maggie Hatcher).
+And the realistic film Beeswax, from two years ago, also doesn’t shy away from sex involving a person with a disability.
+A nice, comfortable film, Beeswax is about the secrets and tensions shared by two sisters (played by real-life twins Tilly Hatcher, Maggie Hatcher), one of whom uses a wheelchair.

 Hyde Park on the Hudson opens today, and Rust and Bone opens next Friday, Dec 21st.
 I don’t reveal my top ten movies of the year until the end of the month, but I guarantee Rust and Bone will be in that list.
 Also now playing is the very cute Korean romance A Werewolf Boy, which played at TIFF this year, about a boy raised by wolves, the girl who dog-trained him to behave like a person, and the romance that grew between them.